Social Security Benefits for an Ex-Spouse

 If you collect benefits based on your ex-spouse's record, it does not reduce the ex-spouse's or the benefits of any current spouse he or she may have.
 Your ex-spouse must have worked enough to be eligible for Social Security.
 And, your ex-spouse must be at least age 62, which is the earliest age you become eligible for Social Security retirement benefits.

-- The maximum amount of Social Security benefits you can receive based on an ex-spouse's record is 50% of what your ex-spouse would get at their full retirement age.
-(Full retirement age varies based on the year you were born.)
+The maximum amount of Social Security benefits you can receive based on an ex-spouse's record is 50 percent of what your ex-spouse would get at their full retirement age, which varies based on the year of birth.
 This spousal benefit amount is further reduced if you file before you reach your own full retirement age.

-- If you know approximately what your ex-spouse earned, and their date of birth, you can use a Social Security calculator to estimate their benefit.
-The only way to find out for sure what your Social Security benefit based on your ex-spouse's record would be is to ask them what their primary insurance amount is.
+If you know approximately what your ex-spouse earned, and their date of birth, you can use a Social Security calculator to estimate their benefit.
+The only way to find out for sure what your Social Security benefit would be based on your ex-spouse's record is to ask them what their primary insurance amount is.
 Primary insurance amount, or PIA, is the benefit amount they would receive at their full retirement age.
-If you call Social Security to find out, they cannot tell you.

-- When you file for benefits, if you were born on or after January 2, 1954, Social Security automatically gives you the larger of your own benefit, or a spousal (or ex-spousal) benefit.
-You cannot choose which to get unless you are a widow or widower - then special rules apply.
+When you file for benefits, the Social Security Administration automatically gives you the larger of your own benefit or a spousal (or ex-spousal) benefit.
+You cannot choose which to receive.

-One more thing to keep in mind - if you collect benefits of any type prior to reaching your full retirement age and you continue to work, if you earn more than the allowable Social Security earnings limit that year, you may owe some benefits back.
-Once you reach your full retirement age, that earnings limit no longer applies and you can make any amount and collect your benefits.
+If you collect benefits of any type prior to reaching your full retirement age and continue to work, earning more than the allowable Social Security earnings limit that year, you may owe some benefits back.
+Once you reach your full retirement age, that earnings limit no longer applies and you can earn any amount and still collect your benefits.